Surgical Tattoo Removal

 Statistics say probably over 20 million people in the United Kingdom have a tattoo of some kind on their body and various surveys in the USA reveal on average that about 35% of young Americans aged between 18 to 29, 25% of those between 30 to 40 years and 10% of those between 40 to 49 years have tattoos.
 Esquire Magazine estimated in 2002 that 1 in 8 Americans was tattooed.
 That is a lot of tattoos.

 REGRET & ALTERED JOB PROSPECTS

-However, just as the popularity for tattoos increases, so does the desire for removal grows too: Mr Banwell has seen a rapid demand for surgical tattoo removal as people either have regrets about having a tattoo or feel as though it is hindering their job prospects or personal relationships.
+However, just as the popularity for tattoos increases, so does the desire for removal too: Mr Banwell has seen a rapid demand for tattoo removal as people either have regrets about having a tattoo or feel as though it is hindering their job prospects or personal relationships.
 Many of his patients have tried extensive (unsuccessful) courses of laser removal but then come to him for definitive surgical removal.
 “Whilst lasers can be useful for removal of some tattoos, many of my patients come to me disappointed and seeking an alternative solution.
 Surgical removal is often possible under a local anaesthetic in the outpatient department either in one sitting or as part of serial removal.
 The results can be very rewarding and patients are delighted.”
 However, some larger tattoos may require a skin graft or may not be suitable for removal at all (eg. ‘sleeve’ tattoos).